-Ashima is spread in the Yi Autonomous County, in Shilin of Yunnan Province.
-It is a long narrative poem of Sani people who are a tributary of the Yi ethnic group.
-People narrate or sing the story of Ashima with oral poem language.
-The story of Ashima fighting against the power forces with great fortitude reveals human thoughts, namely, darkness will be replaced by light, evil will be replaced by virtue and oppression and bondage will be replaced by freedom.
-It reflects the ethnic characters and spirits which is that Sani people prefer to die rather than surrender.
+The story of Ashima belongs to the Sani people, who are spread throughout the Yi Autonomous County in Shilin, Yunnan Province, and form part of the Yi ethnic group.
+People recite or sing the story of Ashima, which is an epic poem rich in romance and allegorical language.
+The tale of Ashima’s courage and fortitude while resisting a power greater than her own reflects timeless human aspirations, that darkness will be replaced by light, evil by virtue and oppression and bondage will be replaced by freedom.
+It also reflects the Sani character and spirit in that they prefer to die rather than surrender.

-Since 1950s, Ashima has been translated into English, French, Germany, Spanish, Russian, Japanese and Korean and spreaded overseas after the release of Chinese collection book in certain magazines.
-In Japan, is has been recomposed into radio play, opera and children drama.
-At home, it has been recomposed into film, Peking opera, Yunnan opera, opera, dance drama and Sani opera and performed all over the country.
-In 1982, the first Chinese colorful wide screen stereo music opera Ashima won the Best Dance Prize of the first international music in Santander, Spain.
+Since the 1950s Ashima has been widely translated into many languages, including English, French, German, Spanish, Russian, Japanese and Korean.
+It has also become well known overseas following the release of Chinese stories in various magazines and collections.
+In Japan it has been produced as a radio play, an opera and a children’s drama.
+At home in China it has been produced as a film, Peking opera, Yunnan opera, opera, dance drama and Sani opera and performed throughout the country.
+In 1982 the first Chinese full color, wide screen, stereo music opera Ashima won the Best Dance Prize at the Santander International Festival in Spain.

-With the social changes of life styles, educational systems and minority language usages, the inheritance of Ashima is in danger of lost.
+As the pace of social change increases, affecting life styles, educational systems and minority language usage, the inheritance of Ashima is in danger of being lost.